khoi/khoi-hugo/content/post/daily-coding-problem-6-xor-linked-list.md

 If using a language that has no pointers (such as Python), you can assume you have access to get_pointer and dereference_pointer functions that converts between nodes and memory addresses.

+## Thoughts

+In order to work with memory addresses directly in Go, I'll have to use the `unsafe` package, which is usually a big NO NO in a production app.
+But I guess solving whiteboard problem can be counted as an exception 😂.

 ## Solution

 [6_xor_linked_list.go](https://github.com/khoi/daily-coding-problem-in-go/blob/master/6_xor_linked_list.go)